m2mathew/teachers-for-all/readme.md

 ## First steps

 - **Important:** edit meta data in `src/_data/meta.js`, it's being used all over the template.
-- Search for 'eleventy-excellent.netlify.app'.
-You'll find an entry in `src/assets/css/global/global-styles.css`.
-Replace with your own domain.
 - Edit your social media in `src/_data/social.js` and `src/_includes/icons`.
 If you add new icons they must be prefixed with "social-".
 By default you have rss, mastodon, twitter, ko-fi, linkedin and github.
 Great resource: https://lucide.dev/
 - Not required, but recommended: Delete `github.js` in `src/_data/github.js` and the blog posts, as these serve only as an example.
 - Edit your preferences (colors, fluid text sizes etc.) in `src/assets/design-tokens`.